Hornan7/Governance-for-SPOs/README.md

 --fee 171529 \
 --out-file tx.raw
 ```

+> **Warning**
+> If your transaction draft becomes larger in size after `calculating the fee` — for example, because the new output values added more bytes to the file — you must re-run the calculate-min-fee command to check whether the required fee has changed.
+If the fee has increased, update your output value accordingly and verify the transaction again.
+A larger transaction file requires a higher fee, so always double-check after making changes.

 ### Step 7: Sign the transaction
 Sign your transaction body file using both `cold.skey` and `payment.skey`